dimiiako/stock_flask-bokeh/README.md

 # Flask on Heroku

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This project is the basic web app introducing important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+It is made by Dimitris Iakovakis as an introductory project for the data incubator.
+It uses the quandl library to grab some stock's market data from Quandl, stores it to a pandas DataFrame.
+The concept is to plot the last month's stock market value of the company name.
+The code in this repository allows to run the app locally.
 The repository contains a basic template for a Flask configuration that will work on Heroku.

-A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.
+The link of the app:
+Also some steps  to understand the basic functionality:

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.